aswebdev/uxd/storyboarding.md

 1. Take an idea and expand it into a series of steps on how it might be used
 2. Make a series of images with text to explain whats happening

+Storyboards are a starting point to help describe use at a high level.
+This can be used as a basis for a user flow.